On this page

 Summary

-To be compliant with Google's new requirements, Android app developers will need to place the following information in their Privacy Policies or disclosure statements:
+To be compliant with Google's requirements, Android app developers will need to place the following information in their Privacy Policies or disclosure statements:

 - Whether the app follows Google's Families policy